majorz/nginx-rs/README.md

 This library is intended to make possible and easy writing Nginx modules using the Rust programming language.

-*This library is still in very early development and is in proof-of-concept state*
+*The project is still in very early design and development phase*